 • Using and selecting third-party teams

-In this report, we’ll show a comparison to the results of the 2020 survey and also uncover new insights, analyzing the general evolution and advancement of the penetration testing field.
+We’ll show a comparison to the results of the 2021 survey and also uncover new insights, analyzing the general evolution and advancement of the penetration testing field.

 Reasons for Pen Testing